 - Identify questions that are popular with a lot of engagement to answer.

 - Don’t write aggressively.
 Demonstrate your expertise on the subject, and build trust with the readers.
 Gradually, the traffic follows.

 - Capture attention with the first lines of your answer.

 Check out my guest post on Jeffbullas to learn more about Quora marketing for bloggers.

 7. Expert roundup

-A roundup post is a content in which a list of proven experts gives their insights on the specific topic.
+A roundup post is a content in which a list of proven experts gives their insights on a specific topic.
 Creating a roundup for your blog requires a lot of effort as it includes the process of outreach, organizing, and communicating.
 Still, undeniably it brings a lot of quality target traffic and makes you credible.

 By doing so, you’re not just forming fresh perspective content on your blog but also have the opportunity to build new connections and earn links.
 The beauty of this strategy is that you are not alone in the game.
 The experts you have featured are going to take the word out.